Ghost Radio FAQ

 I cannot understand the speech

-This app is built using a advanced algorithm for noise to speech.
-With the processing power of todays mobile devices, it is therefore not possible to make the speech clearer or analyzing it further in order to produce a textual context.
+This app is built using an advanced algorithm for noise to speech.
+With the processing power of today’s mobile devices, it is therefore not possible to clarify the speech or analyze it further to produce a textual context.
 The app would then be so slow that it would be unusable for most users and any longer being able to play sound in real-time.
 It would also require us to do more interpretation in the app and by this introducing more false positives; something that we don’t want.

-There are already a lot of apps in this category in all of the app stores, and we don’t want to become like them: “random text machines”.
+There are already a lot of apps in this category in all the app stores, and we don’t want to become like them: “random text machines.”

 Some tips